-Note: If a student wants to withdraw when classes during the traditional semesters are not in session, the student must still submit a letter to the Academic Dean's Office.
+Note: If a student wants to withdraw when traditional semester classes are not in session, the student must still submit a letter to the Academic Dean's Office.
 Students scheduled to live in University housing should send a copy of that letter to the Office of the Dean of Students.

-3. After meeting with an administrator in your Academic Dean's office, all resident students must set up a meeting with an administrator in the Office of the Dean of Students to discuss non-academicrelated issues (housing, financial aid, Stag Card, student account, etc.) pertaining to the student's withdrawal from the University.
+3. After meeting with an administrator in your Academic Dean's office, all resident students must set up a meeting with an administrator in the Office of the Dean of Students to discuss non-academic-related issues (housing, financial aid, Stag Card, student account, etc.) pertaining to the student's withdrawal from the University.